 4.12.2.9 Drop Slides

 Waterslides, particularly those that drop bathers into the water (versus being delivered to a water entry point), from a height above the water require diligent monitoring by staff at the top of the slide and the water entry point to ensure there is adequate spacing between slide users so that people do not land on top of each other.
 Each slide user must have time to move out of the collision zone before another slide user is allowed down the slide.

+4.12.2.9.1 Designed for Safety

+Portable slides are prohibited, as their location is not fixed and the water depth, landing area, and clear spaces are not ensured.

 4.12.3 Wave Pools